-The incidence rate of thyroid disease during pregnancy in iodine-deficient women (UIC < 150 μ g/L) was greater compared to pregnant women with adequate iodine intake (P < 0.05, Table 5).
+The incidence rate of thyroid disease during pregnancy in iodine-deficient women (UIC < 150 μg/L) was greater compared to pregnant women with adequate iodine intake (P < 0.05, Table 5).
 Similarly, the rate of thyroid diseases was significantly higher in subjects with more than adequate as well as excessive iodine intake cohorts compared to pregnant women with adequate iodine intake (P < 0.05, Table 5).

-Table 5.
-Incidence of thyroid diseases with different urinary iodine concentrations in pregnant women from Yongchuan, Chongqing.
+Table 3.
+Thyroid function in pregnant women from Yongchuan, Chongqing, stratified by trimester